Generic Name: trametinib (tra-ME-ti-nib) (Oral route)

 Available Dosage Forms:

-Trametinib is used to treat melanoma (a type of skin cancer) that has spread or that cannot be removed by surgery.
+Trametinib is used alone or in combination with dabrafenib to treat melanoma (skin cancer) that has spread or that cannot be removed by surgery.
+It is also used together with dabrafenib to help prevent melanoma from coming back after surgery.
 It is only used if the melanoma cells have the BRAF V600E or V600K mutations.
+Trametinib is also used together with dabrafenib to treat non-small cell lung cancer (NSCLC) that has spread, and anaplastic thyroid cancer (ATC) that has spread and has no satisfactory treatment options.
+It is only used if the NSCLC cells and ATC cells have the BRAF V600E mutation.
 Your doctor will use a special test to look for these mutations.
-Trametinib belongs to the group of medicines called antineoplastics (cancer medicines).
+Trametinib belongs to the group of medicines, called antineoplastics (cancer medicines).

 This medicine is available only with your doctor's prescription.